LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Methods

 To refine and ground our interview approach, we conducted several pilot interviews.
 One pilot interview was with a professional developer who regularly uses ChatGPT for programming, and the other three were with students who self-identified as developers and used ChatGPT in their work, though they were not employed as full-time professionals.
 These pilot interviews served as a testing phase to assess the appropriateness of the interview questions, determine the time required for each interview, and evaluate the overall structure.
 While the student interviews were excluded from our analysis, the professional developer’s interview was included due to the rich data it provided.

 Following the pilot interviews, we reviewed the data and feedback, ultimately excluding the student interviews from the preliminary analysis due to concerns about their alignment with the study's objectives.
-Based on the insights gained, we refined the questions, reworded them for clarity, checked for grammatical accuracy, and ensured the wording was universally understood.
+Based on the insights gained, we refined the questions, reworded them for clarity, checked for grammatical accuracy, and ensured the wording was broadly accessible to participants with different professional backgrounds.
 The final version of the questions used for the interviews can be found in Table \ref{Interviews}.
 Additionally, we reduced the interview duration to ensure the questions could be answered efficiently without sacrificing the depth of the responses.